alexzhangxx/AI-Customer-Service/README.md

 Requirements:
 Create a Cognito User Pool
-Create a Cognito Identity Provider for the User Pool above Create an API Gateway API using the following Swagger specification: https://github.com/001000001/aics-columbia/blob/master/swagger.json (Links to an external site.)Links to an external site.
+Create a Cognito Identity Provider for the User Pool above

 Note: You can visualize this file at http://editor.swagger.io/ (Links to an external site.)Links to an external site..
 Swagger is an API documentation tool.
 Implement the following APIs: